OpenHerb/cloudlink/README.md

 ```

 ## RabbitMQ Management
-Access the rabbitmq management server at http://localhost:15672/
+Access the rabbitmq management server at http://localhost:15672/.
+Visit the `Queues` tab to view the publish and subscription digests.

 ### Admin Login Credentials
 user: `admin`